Haijima Akishima Tokyo Japan

 A Short History of the Hiyoshi Jinja Shinto Shrine

-ORIGIN OF SAKAKI MATSURI FESTIVAL
+THE ORIGIN OF SAKAKI MATSURI FESTIVAL

 CULTURAL ASSET OF TOKYO